AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-blank-required-field.md

 ---
-title: "Custom forms: Invalid fields message when editing a custom form"
+title: 'Custom forms: Invalid fields message when editing a custom form'
-description: "When a user is editing custom forms in the Details area of an object, and one of the custom forms has a required field that is currently blank, The user cannot edit forms, and sees a message.
-A workaround is available."
+description: When a user is editing custom forms in the Details area of an object, and one of the custom forms has a required field that is currently blank, The user cannot edit forms, and sees a message.
+A workaround is available.
 hidefromtoc: yes
 feature: Custom Forms
+exl-id: 8e812a51-617f-4aa7-be29-184f018e9baa
 ---
 # Custom forms: "Invalid fields" message when editing a custom form

 When a user is editing custom forms in the Details area of an object, and one of the custom forms has a required field that is currently blank, The user cannot edit forms, and sees the following message: